Natour-Mazen/Natour-Mazen/README.md

 ### Hi there 👋

-* 👋 Hi, I’m Mazen
+* 👋 Hi, I’m Mazen.
-* 👀 I’m interested in Gaming development, Web development, software development ...
+* 👀 I’m interested in game development, web development, software development...
-* 🌱 I'm currently learning a lot in my Master's degree in computer science, and I'm here to share my experiences with you
+* 🌱 I'm currently learning a lot in my Master's degree in computer science, and I'm here to share my experiences with you.
-* 😄 If you have any tips/advice about Gaming development, do not hesitate, give it to me !
+* 😄 If you have any tips/advice about game development, do not hesitate to share them with me!
-* 💞️ Have fun !
+* 💞️ Have fun!

 ## Languages